 Salutation Capt 1 Col 2 Don 1 Dr 7 Jonkheer 1 Lady 1 Major 2 Master 40 Miss 182 Mlle 2 Mme 1 Mr 517 Mrs 125 Ms 1 Rev 6 Sir 1 the Countess 1 dtype: int64

 As you can see, there are 4 main Salutations – Mr, Mrs, Miss and Master – all other are less in number.
 Hence, we will combine all the remaining salutations under a single salutation – Others.
-In order to do so, we take the same approach, as we did to extract Salutation – define a function, apply it to a new column, store the outcome in a DataFrame and then merge it with old DataFrame:
+In order to do so, we take the same approach, as we did to extract Salutation – define a function, apply it to a new column, store the outcome in a new Pandas DataFrame and then merge it with old DataFrame:

 Following is the outcome for Distribution of New_Salutation and variation of Age across them: